 What do you do in the Teen programs?

-Teen camps are an awesome way for teens entering seventh through tenth grade to build lasting friendships, learn new skills, travel, and build a sense of independence.
+Teen camps are an awesome way for teens entering grades 7 – 10 to build lasting friendships, learn new skills, travel, and build a sense of independence.
 Adventure travel camps include Bay Busters, a two week adventure that combines the best of cool urban destinations such as amusement parks along with some great outdoor sports including surfing and a ropes course, the trip concludes with a three day, two night camping trip.
 We also have a five day trip to SoCal where teen get to go to Disneyland and stay in a vacation home packed with their friends.
 New for 2017 is Extreme Excursion, a high action packed week that includes a ropes course, indoor skydiving, white water rafting, and a trip to Lake Tahoe!

-All of these camps are led by professional staff and give teens an opportunity to grow on many levels.
+All of these camps are led by professional staff and give teens an opportunity to learn, have fun, and grow on many levels.